BGCG/project4/README.md

 Epic | CONTENT REACTION
 * As a site user I can update and delete my own comments so I can manage my own comments if I'm not happy with them (SHOULDN'T HAVE)

 Reason for non-completion: In the project inception, I thought the ability for users to have more control over their comment reactions might be a good feature for user experience.
-However, when inserting this epic into the Kanban board I realised that the ability of users to delete comments might disrupt the flow of the conversation so I decided it shouldn't be implemented.
+However, when inserting this user story into the Kanban board I realised that the ability of users to delete comments might disrupt the flow of the conversation so I decided it shouldn't be implemented.

 ### Common features